Native American Indian Dog

 Exercise Requirements

-Just like its distant ancestors, the Native American Indian Dog has a lot of energy that will need to be spent adequately.
-As an active breed, the Native American Indian dog requires moderate daily exercise.
+The Native American Indian Dog has a lot of energy that will need to be spent adequately.
+As an active breed, the Native American Indian dog requires daily exercise.
 These dogs do not do well cooped up in a small apartment or kept in a crate – they need to have room to stretch their legs.
 For the most part, a long daily walk or a brisk jog will be enough to satisfy this dog’s exercise requirements.
 It would be ideal to have a fenced-in and protected yard where the dog will be able to run around and play as much as they wish.
 If this is not an option , the local park or green surface will have to do.
 Take them for a walk, play some fetch or anything of the sort – it will do wonders for your dog.
 After all, these things are in their blood, and will need to be taken care of.

 Neglecting a Native American Indian Dog’s need for exercise and activity is the worst thing one can do.
 Without the exercise and free room, these dogs will quickly lapse into apathy and lethargy.
 From there, it is only the question of time when depression, loss of appetite, and even aggression will set in.
 Even if your day is hectic and busy, you will have to find a few minutes at least to let your pet run about and release that energy.